scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

 .. [*] This exposition is germane to plasmonic sensors moreso than to other nanobiosensor subgroups.

 It is often difficult to objectively compare results between research groups, and sometimes even between experimental trials.
 This is mainly because the performance of custom sensors is highly dependent on design specifics as well as experimental conditions.
 The extensive characterization process found in commercial biosensors [*]_ exceeds the resources and capabilities of the average research group.
-This partially due to a disproportionate investment in supplies and manpower; however, it is also due to a dearth of computational resources.
-As a result, the design, implementation and interpretation of sensing experiments is largely asystematic.
+This is partially due to a disproportionate investment in supplies and manpower; however, is also due to a dearth of computational resources.
+The ad-hoc nature of emperical biosensor characterization often leads to asystematic experimental designs, implementations and conclusions between research groups.
 To compound matters, dedicated software is not evolving fast enough keep up with new biosensing technology.
 This lends an advantage to commercial biosensors, which use highly customized software to both control the experimental apparatus and extract underlying information from the data.
-Without a general software framework to develop such tools, it is unreasonable to expect the research community to achieve the same breadth in application when pioneering new nanobiosening technology.
+Without a general software framework to develop similar tools, it is unreasonable to expect the research community to achieve the same breadth in application when pioneering new nanobiosening technology.

 .. [*] Biacore_:math:`^\copyright` and ForteBio_:math:`^\copyright` are examples of prominent nanobiosensing companies.